agamordechai/EASS-partA-WorkoutTracker/README.md

 ## User Interfaces

-This project provides two interfaces for interacting with the Workout Tracker API:
-- **Streamlit Dashboard** - Visual web interface for managing exercises
+The Streamlit Dashboard provides a visual web interface for managing exercises.
-- **Typer CLI** - Command-line interface for operators and automation

 ### Streamlit Dashboard